Testing in Jac#

 # Avoid - too many unrelated assertions

-test test_add {
+test "all math operations" {

 assert add(2, 3) == 5;